This blog was originally published on January 11, 2021 and has been updated to reflect the changes that took effect on April 1, 2021.

 - The time limit to appeal a WCB decision to the Appeals Commission will be reduced from two years to one year.

-All employers governed by Alberta workplace legislation should be mindful of the full list of changes, including those coming into effect April 1, 2021, which can be reviewed here.
+All employers governed by Alberta workplace legislation should be mindful of the full list of changes, including those effective April 1, 2021, which can be reviewed here.
 MLT Aikins is available to help employers better understand these changes and the particular impact they may have on your organization.

 Note: This article is of a general nature only and is not exhaustive of all possible legal rights or remedies.
 In addition, laws may change over time and should be interpreted only in the context of particular circumstances such that these materials are not intended to be relied upon or taken as legal advice or opinion.
 Readers should consult a legal professional for specific advice.